Separate school: Confederation agreement

 These pre-existing rights for tax-funded minority faith schools were then part of the constitutional negotiations surrounding Canadian Confederation in the 1860s.
-At the Confederation conferences, Roman Catholic Archbishop Connolly of Halifax argued for separate Catholic and Protestant school systems across the entire federation, administered by the central government.
+At the London Conference of 1866, Roman Catholic Archbishop Connolly of Halifax lobbied the delegates separate Catholic and Protestant school systems across the entire federation, administered by the central government.
 This was forcefully rejected by French Canadian delegates from Canada East, who demanded provincial control over education.
 The compromise was section 93 of the Constitution Act, 1867 which allows the federal government to intervene only to protect minority schools which are established after Confederation.
 Apart from that caveat, section 93 provides that education is a matter of exclusive provincial jurisdiction.

-Continuing application of Constitutional settlement
+Provinces and territories with separate schools

 The relevant provision for Ontario is s.
 93(1) of the Constitution Act, 1867 as originally enacted.
 For Alberta and Saskatchewan, the relevant provision is s.
 93(1), as amended by the Alberta Act and the Saskatchewan Act, respectively.

 As held by the Supreme Court of Canada in Adler v.
 Ontario, the provincial education power under section 93 of the Constitution Act, 1867 is plenary, and is not subject to Charter attack.
 As Iacobucci J. noted, it is the product of a historical compromise crucial to Confederation and forms a comprehensive code with respect to denominational school rights which cannot be enlarged through the operation of s.
 2(a) of the Charter.
 It does not represent a guarantee of fundamental freedoms.